 Modifiable risk: Firefighter cancer prevention

-To reduce individual firefighter’s relative risk of contracting cancer, they must limit risk factors on and off the fireground
+To reduce an individual firefighter’s relative risk of contracting cancer, they must limit risk factors on and off the fireground

 Can science tell you exactly how much being a firefighter increases your risk for cancer?
 In a word, no.